Infineon/mtb-example-btsdk-hid-ble-remote/README.md

 # Instructions
 To demonstrate the app, walk through the following steps:

-1. Plug the WICED board or Remote Control HW into your computer.
+1. Plug the AIROC&#8482; board or Remote Control HW into your computer.
 2. Build and download the application.
 3. If the download failed due to not able to detecting device, make sure the HCI COM port is not opened by other application (such as ClientControl) and repeat step 2.
    If it still fails, try the following recovery procedure:
      a.
-Place a jumper to bypass Serial Flash in remote control (or press and hold the Recovery button in WICED board), then power up the hardware (or press reset button in WICED board).
+Place a jumper to bypass Serial Flash in remote control (or press and hold the Recovery button in AIROC&#8482; board), then power up the hardware (or press reset button in AIROC&#8482; board).
      b.
-Remove the jumper (or release the Recovery button in WICED board) so that download procedure below can write to Serial Flash.
+Remove the jumper (or release the Recovery button in AIROC&#8482; board) so that download procedure below can write to Serial Flash.
 Go back to step 2.
 4. Unplug the EVAL board or Remote Control HW from your computer (i.e. unplug the UART cable).
 5. Power cycle the EVAL board or Remote Control HW.
 6. Press any key to start LE advertising, then pair with a Host.
 7. Once connected, it becomes the remote control of the Host.

-In case what you have is the WICED EVAL board, you can either use fly wire to connect to GPIOs to simulate key press and release.
+In case what you have is the AIROC&#8482; EVAL board, you can either use fly wire to connect to GPIOs to simulate key press and release.
 Or use the ClientControl tool in the tools to simulate key press and release.

-To use ClientControl tool + WICED EVAL board to simulate key press and release, launch ClientControl from MTB Tools section of the QuickPanel.
+To use ClientControl tool + AIROC&#8482; EVAL board to simulate key press and release, launch ClientControl from MTB Tools section of the QuickPanel.
 Make sure you use "TESTING\_USING\_HCI=1" in the application makefile.
 The following steps shows how to establish communication between ClientControl and the device.

 For 20735/20835 devices: